tullyz/mouse-volume/readme.txt

 Left click to select Venice Classic Radio.
 Right click to select Capital London.
 Automatically start this software at startup.
+Start music in the playlist (Queue) at startup.
+(AutoAtart feature).

 Since the initial volume is 3 and the maximum volume is 50, if you want to change it, change the value of ~/mouse-volume/index.js